Vantage Point Center for Psychotherapy has a robust training program for psychologists-in-

 training.
 We train students at the practicum, intern, and post-doctoral levels.
 Practicum and

 post-doctoral trainees should inquire directly about positions with Training Director, Dr. Karen Miller, email@example.com.
-Interns can apply through the CAPIC system.
-We are also currently applying for APPIC membership.
+Interns can apply through the CAPIC or APPIC system as we are members with both.
+We are also currently applying for full APA Accreditation.
 Information about that status will be updated on this page.

 At Vantage Point, we utilize a scientist-practitioner model of training.
 The internship training program is developmental, experiential, and sequential.
 We do our best to match our trainees with the type of experience they desire, while also challenging and stretching their growth areas to prepare them for independent psychological practice.